 Transport to Rome

 The basic rule for transport in Rome is – be careful.
 The legendary passion and temperament of the Italians is multiplied on the road.
 Chaos everywhere.
-You’re at a crosswalk, aren’t you?
+That you’re on the crosswalk?
 Nobody cares.

 Transport from Rome Airport to the city centre